schumacherlab/neolution-prep/README.md

 	* in it, create sub-directory 'vcf' and copy VCF file(s) to it
 4. **Optional**: Create directory '1b\_rnaseq\_data' in project folder
 	* create sub-directory 'processed' and copy expression level data to it (e.g. cufflinks output)
 	* create sub-directory 'bam' and copy BAM and BAI file(s) to it (necessary in case you want to determine expression of mutant allele)
+5. Edit the runConfig.R file
-5. Edit the sample_info.tsv file. **Make sure to leave tab separation between data!**
+6. Edit the sample_info.tsv file. **Make sure to leave tab separation between data!**
 Example data:

 | patient_id | dna\_data\_prefix | rna\_data\_prefix | hla\_a\_1 | hla\_a\_2 | hla\_b\_1 | hla\_b\_2 | hla\_c\_1 | hla\_c\_2 |